OctoPrint/OctoPrint/docs/plugins/hooks.rst

          that allows delivery of the requested resource as attachment and access validation through an optional callback.
       :class:`~octoprint.server.util.tornado.UrlForwardHandler`
          `tornado.web.RequestHandler <http://tornado.readthedocs.org/en/branch4.0/web.html#request-handlers>`_ that proxies
-         requests to a preconfigured url and returns the response.
+         requests to a preconfigured URL and returns the response.

    :param list server_routes: read-only list of the currently configured server routes
    :return: a list of 3-tuples with additional routes as defined above